BrotherYanny/Artefact-Detection-MaskRcnn/README.md

 ```
 A virtual environment is recommended.

-A few changes to the mrcnn library need to be made:
+A few changes to the mrcnn library need to be made in order to allow the Mask R-CNN to learn from BG class samples:

 In mrcnn/model.py,
 in data_generation, comment out